 Well, a very strict list of rules is what happened.
 "I know Vegas is 'sin city,' but despite this I still have to uphold the moral code our Father inscribed in my heart," Taylor wrote in an email to the bachelorette party guests.
 "Due to this, I have some ground rules I'd like everyone to follow.
 These will not only help me remain aligned with the Church, but also keep us all out of trouble."

 Wow, that's a lot—and, of course, Taylor is welcome to her own beliefs and guidelines for living her own life.
-(No one is asking or forcing her to drink, do drugs, engage in sexual acts or skip church.)
-But you definitely can't dictate behavior and your own beliefs to a group of grown women, who ostensibly are looking to have a good time together celebrating the bride.
+(No one is asking or forcing her to drink, do drugs, engage in sexual acts, or skip church.)
+But you definitely can't dictate your ideal behavior and your personal beliefs to a group of grown women, who ostensibly are looking to have a good time together celebrating the bride.
 Maybe if Taylor is so concerned about how she might be affected by the behavior of others, it's best if she sit this one out.